 - PNWU will upload one free transcript to VSAS by February 1 of the student’s third-year.
 If a student wants a transcript before or after February 1 they may request a transcript and pay the $10 transcript fee.

-- Visit the PNWU Office of Graduate Medical Education webpage
+- Visit the PNWU Department of Graduate Medical Education webpage

 - Research regional FM programs Family Medicine Residency Network

 - Residency Talk Tuesdays!
 Talk with us about residency planning every Tuesday in the BHH Foyer at lunchtime.